CAMB-DSbD/tee-morello-performance-experiments/README.md

 We store the data collected from this experiment in two separate CSV files: [pipe-in-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/pipe-performance/inside-tee-execution/pipe-in-experiment-results.csv) for operations executed inside the compartment and [pipe-out-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/pipe-performance/outside-tee-execution/pipe-out-experiment-results.csv) for operations executed without a compartment.

-Table 10 and Table 11 contain the results of each iteration, including message size, write time, read time, and total time taken for the operations.
+Table 9 and Table 10 contain the results of each iteration, including message size, write time, read time, and total time taken for the operations.

 <div align="center">
-<p><em>Table 10: Time to execute write and read from a pipe inside a compartment.</em></p>
+<p><em>Table 9: Time to execute write and read from a pipe inside a compartment.</em></p>

 | Test | Message Size (Bytes) | Write Time (ms) | Read Time (ms) | Total Time (ms) |
 |------|-----------------------|-----------------|----------------|-----------------|